saul/cvar-unhide-s2/cvarlist.md

-stopdemos | release | Stop looping demos (current demo will complete). stopsound | cheat | stopsoundscape | cl, cheat | Stops all soundscape processing and fades current looping sounds subclass_change | sv, cheat | Changes the subclass of the given entity.<br>	Arguments:   	&lt;new_subclass&gt; {entity_name} / {class_name} / {entity_index} / {no argument = pick what player is looking at}
+stopdemos | release | Stop looping demos (current demo will complete). stopsound | cheat | stopsoundscape | cl, cheat | Stops all soundscape processing and fades current looping sounds stopwatch | devonly, cl | General purpose timer. use 'stopwatch' to toggle or explicitly call 'stopwatch start' and/or 'stopwatch stop'. subclass_change | sv, cheat | Changes the subclass of the given entity.<br>	Arguments:   	&lt;new_subclass&gt; {entity_name} / {class_name} / {entity_index} / {no argument = pick what player is looking at}
-subclass_create | sv, cheat | Creates an entity of the given subclass where the player is looking. surfaceprop | sv, cheat | Reports the surface properties at the cursor suspicious_hit_odds_threshold | sv, release | Default: 0.01<br>
+subclass_create | sv, cheat | Creates an entity of the given subclass where the player is looking. surf_speed_fast | sv, cl, rep, release | Default: 3000<br>Speed above which a player is considered to be going fast. surf_speed_med | sv, cl, rep, release | Default: 2000<br>Speed above which a player is considered to be going medium. surf_speed_slow | sv, cl, rep, release | Default: 50<br>Speed above which a player is considered to be going slow. surfaceprop | sv, cheat | Reports the surface properties at the cursor suspicious_hit_odds_threshold | sv, release | Default: 0.01<br>
 suspicious_hit_player_radius | sv, release | Default: 8<br>